"Mortal terror reigned

-- Love Transcends Spacetime: At the very moment when Orlock is readying himself to feed, fatally, on Hutter, Ellen has a sudden panic attack — which somehow makes the vampire back down and leave Hutter alive.
+- Love Transcends Spacetime: At the very moment when Orlok is readying himself to feed, fatally, on Hutter, Ellen has a sudden panic attack — which somehow makes the vampire back down and leave Hutter alive.

 - Misplaced Wildlife: The "werewolf" that we see roaming around outside the inn Hutter stops at for the night is actually a hyena.

-- Names to Run Away From Really Fast: Hutter tells his wife that he is heading to "the country of thieves and ghosts" - and he seems awfully excited about it too!
+- Names to Run Away from Really Fast: Hutter tells his wife that he is heading to "the country of thieves and ghosts" - and he seems awfully excited about it too!

-- Never Work with Children or Animals: One scene has Orlock loading up a horse-drawn cart with coffins and then he gets inside one at the top of the coffin stack.
-Watch as the lid of the coffin moves up to Orlock's coffin (via stop-motion photography) - the horses change position a couple of times.
+- Never Work with Children or Animals: One scene has Orlok loading up a horse-drawn cart with coffins and then he gets inside one at the top of the coffin stack.
+Watch as the lid of the coffin moves up to Orlok's coffin (via stop-motion photography) — the horses change position a couple of times.
 It doesn't qualify as a Special Effects Failure given the film was made in the early days of cinema.